 PART 1 Page No.

 1. Introduction Page 3

 2. Terminology Page 3

 3. Aims Page 4

-4. The role of school staff Page 4
+4. The role of school and college staff Page 4

-5. What school staff need to know Page 5
+5. What school and college staff need to know Page 5

-6. What school staff should look out for Page 5
+What school and college staff should look out for Page 5

-7. What school staff should do if they have concerns about a child Page 6
+What school and college staff should do if they have concerns about a child Page 6

-8. What school staff should do if a child is in danger or at risk of harm Page 7
+What schools and college staff should do if a child is in danger or at risk of harm Page 7

-9. What school staff should do if they have concerns about another staff member Page 7
+What school and college staff should do if they have concerns about another staff member Page 7

-10 What school staff should do if they have concerns about safeguarding practices within the school Page 7
+What school and college staff should do if they have concerns about safeguarding practices within the school or college Page 7

 PART 2 Page No.

 11. Key personnel at our school Page 9

 12. Roles and responsibilities Page 10

 13. Supporting Children Page 13

 14. Confidentiality Page 14

 15. Supporting Staff Page 14

 16. Allegations against staff Page 15

 17. Whistleblowing Page 15

 18. Physical Intervention/Positive Handling Page 16

 19. Anti-Bullying Page 16

 20. Health & Safety Page 16

 21. Children with Special Educational Needs Page 16

 22. Types of abuse and neglect Page 17

 23. Specific safeguarding issues Page 18

 24. Online safety Page 20

 25. Opportunities to teach safeguarding Page 20

-26. Allegations of abuse made against other children (peer on Page 20
+Allegations of abuse made against other children (peer on peer abuse) Page 20

-peer abuse)

 27. Dealing with Disclosures Page 21

 28. Record keeping Page 22

 APPENDICES Page No.

-29. Appendix A:Definitions Page 23
+29. Appendix A: Definitions Page 23

-30. Appendix B: allegations flowchart Page 26
+30. Appendix B: Allegations flowchart Page 26

-31. Appendix C: Actions where there are concerns about a child Page 27
+31. Appendix C: Actions where there are concerns about a child (flowchart) Page 27

-(flowchart)
+(Howellait)